System Design Space

 Transaction serializability

-This branch comes from relational databases and describes transaction isolation levels, from reading uncommitted data to serializable execution.
+This branch is rooted in relational databases.
+It sets transaction isolation levels, from reading uncommitted data all the way up to fully serializable execution.

 Focus: